Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 The GB mini flashable camera in short version fits perfectly with the [Camera+ Mini shell](https://ko-fi.com/s/a4d7bd649a).
 With this shell, you can reuse the regular camera sensor ribbon.

-The "Longboard" version has a "neck" that allows mounting it is a regular Game Boy Camera shell with the original ribbon cable.
+The "Longboard" version has a "neck" that allows mounting it is a regular Game Boy Camera shell with the regular sensor ribbon as well.
 If you change your idea, you can physically break the neck and adapt the PCB again in the [Camera+ Mini shell](https://ko-fi.com/s/a4d7bd649a). **The long neck must be used with a vertical SMD JST connector.**

 Both versions come with pads for both vertical and horizontal SMD JST connectors on the short part (before the neck).
 Be sure to solder the right connector on the right pad to avoid polarity inversion. **For the Camera+ mini shell and short PCB, it is recommended to go with the horizontal socket as there is not too much room inside.**